biolab/orange3/doc/widgets/unsupervised/kmeansclustering.md

 attributes.

 The match is perfect for *setosa*: all instances of setosa are in the second cluster (blue).
-48 versicolors are in the third cluster (red), while two ended up in the first.
-For virginicae, 36 are in the first cluster and 14 in the third.
+48 *versicolors* are in the third cluster (red), while two ended up in the first.
+For *virginicae*, 36 are in the first cluster and 14 in the third.

 ![image](images/K-MeansClustering-Example2.png)